juicedata/juicefs-csi-driver/docs/en/guide/cache-group-operator.md

 ---
 title: Cache Group Operator
 sidebar_position: 4
+description: Learn how to install, configure, and manage distributed cache clusters using the JuiceFS Cache Group Operator.
 ---

-Enterprise users can use the "Cache Group Operator" to create and manage [distributed cache clusters](https://juicefs.com/docs/cloud/guide/distributed-cache).
-Compared to other deployment methods, the Cache Group Operator is more convenient to use (supports both GUI and CLI), and also supports advanced features such as different node configurations, smooth scaling, and automatic cache cleaning.
+Enterprise users can use the *Cache Group Operator* to create and manage [distributed cache clusters](https://juicefs.com/docs/cloud/guide/distributed-cache).
+Compared to other deployment methods, the Cache Group Operator is more convenient to use (supporting both GUI and CLI) and also supports advanced features such as different node configurations, smooth scaling, and automatic cache cleaning.

-## Install Cache Group Operator {#install-cache-group-operator}
+## Install the Cache Group Operator {#install-cache-group-operator}

-Install Helm, add the JuiceFS Helm chart repo:
+Install Helm and add the JuiceFS Helm chart repository:

 ```shell
 helm repo add juicefs https://juicedata.github.io/charts/
 helm repo update
 ```

-Before installation, read [`values.yaml`](https://raw.githubusercontent.com/juicedata/charts/refs/heads/main/charts/juicefs-cache-group-operator/values.yaml) to learn all available configuration items, if you need to override any config, create a new values file (e.g. `values-mycluster.yaml`) and put any customizations there, and when you need to install operator on multiple Kubernetes clusters, you will create multiple values file to use different settings.
+Before installation, read [`values.yaml`](https://raw.githubusercontent.com/juicedata/charts/refs/heads/main/charts/juicefs-cache-group-operator/values.yaml) to learn all available configuration items.
+If modifications are needed, create a new `values` file (for example, `values-mycluster.yaml`) and include the parts you want to modify.
+If you need to install the operator on multiple Kubernetes clusters, create separate `values` files for each cluster configuration.

 ```shell
 # Modify values-mycluster.yaml as needed
 helm upgrade --install juicefs-cache-group-operator juicefs/juicefs-cache-group-operator -n juicefs-cache-group --create-namespace -f values-mycluster.yaml
 ```

-You can use `kubectl wait` to wait for the Operator to be ready:
+You can use `kubectl wait` to wait until the operator is ready:

 ```shell
 kubectl wait -n juicefs-cache-group --for=condition=Available=true --timeout=120s deployment/juicefs-cache-group-operator
 ```

 Once the Cache Group Operator is installed, you can start creating and managing cache groups.
-The operations introduced in the following sections can be completed through both the CSI Dashboard (version 0.25.3 and above) and `kubectl`.
+The operations introduced in the following sections can be completed through both the CSI Dashboard (version 0.25.3 or above) and `kubectl`.
 Choose the method you prefer.
 To simplify the documentation examples, only the `kubectl` method will be introduced.

 ![Cache Group Dashboard](../images/cache-group-dashboard.png)

-## Create Cache Group {#create-cache-group}
+## Create a cache group {#create-cache-group}

-Refer to the following example to save the cache group configuration as a YAML file (e.g., `juicefs-cache-group.yaml`).
-This example deploys a distributed cache on all nodes with the `juicefs.io/cg-worker: "true"` label (you can also set any label you like).
-For more configuration options, refer to the [Cache Group Configurations](#cache-group-configs) section.
+Refer to the following example to save the cache group configuration as a YAML file (for example, `juicefs-cache-group.yaml`).
+This example deploys a distributed cache on all nodes with the `juicefs.io/cg-worker: "true"` label (you can set any label you like).
+For more configuration options, refer to the [Cache group configurations](#cache-group-configs) section.

 ```yaml name="juicefs-cache-group.yaml"
 apiVersion: v1